Guardsquare/proguard/docs/md/manual/configuration/usage.md

   which are different from the default StackMapTable attributes for Java Standard Edition.
 For example, you will need this option if you are [processing midlets](examples.md#midlets).

-`-android`{: #android}
-: Specifies that the processed class files are targeted at the Android platform.
-ProGuard then makes sure some features are compatible with Android.
-For example, you should specify this option if you are [processing an Android application](examples.md#androidapplication).

 ## General Options {: #generaloptions}